sixLUKEY/Typescript_design_patterns/src/behavioral-patterns/observer/README.md

 ## Terminology

-Subject Interface: (Observable Interface) The interface that the subject should implement.
+- **Subject Interface**: (Observable Interface) The interface that the subject should implement.
-Concrete Subject: (Observable) The object that is the subject.
+- **Concrete Subject**: (Observable) The object that is the subject.
-Observer Interface: The interface that the observer should implement.
+- **Observer Interface**: The interface that the observer should implement.
-Concrete Observer: The object that is the observer.
+- **Concrete Observer**: The object that is the observer.
 There can be a variable number of observers that can subscribe/unsubscribe during runtime.